kevin-montrose/Cesil/README.md

 #### Parsers

-Parsers must be a static method, and must have two parameters - the first being a `ReadOnlySpan<char>` and the second being an `out T` where
+Parsers must be a static method, and must have three parameters - the first being a `ReadOnlySpan<char>`, the second being an `in ReadContext`, and the third being an `out T` where
 T is the type of the paired field or a value passed to the paired setter.

 #### Reset